-The depreciable amount of all fixed assets but excluding freehold land, is depreciated on either straight-line basis or declining value over the asset's useful life to the company commencing from the time the asset is held ready for use.
+The depreciable amount of all fixed assets but excluding freehold land, is depreciated on straight-line basis over the asset's useful life to the company commencing from the time the asset is held ready for use.
 Depreciation is recognised in profit or loss.

-The depreciation rates used for each class of depreciable assets are:
+The depreciation rates and methods used for each class of depreciable assets are:

-Class of Fixed Asset Depreciation Rate

-Building 2.5%

-Plant and equipment 10%

-Fixture and fittings 10%

-Computer software 33.33%
+Class of Fixed Asset Depreciation Rate Depreciation Method Building 2.5% Straight Line Method Plant and equipment 10% Straight Line Method Fixture and fittings 10% Straight Line Method Computer software 33.33% Straight Line Method e.
+Financial Instruments

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting period date.
-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount e.
-Financial Instruments
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.